Products & services

 The best solar providers will make sure you’re covered by these warranties.

 A linear performance warranty provides you with a guarantee that your panels will perform at a higher output over the entire 25-year period, compared to what a standard warranty will offer you.

 The specifications sheet you receive for your solar panels will tell you how your panels perform under lab conditions.
 However, once your panels are on the roof they operate in much hotter conditions.
 As panels heat up their performance reduces.
 So it’s important to look for panels with a performance ratio of 90% or higher.
 The performance ratio indicates how your panels operate under “real world” conditions vs lab conditions.
 Not many panels perform at over 90%, so it’s important to check that yours will.

 This is important as well.
 An inverter’s efficiency varies depending on how hard it is working (load).
 So don’t just look for an inverter with the highest peak efficiency.
 It’s much better to choose an inverter that has higher efficiency over a broad range of load (which is ‘Euro efficiency’).

-Some providers don’t include the cost of the solar meter upgrade or the safety inspection fee which can add around $300 to the final price.
 Also, check whether your price includes the STC subsidy – and was this quoted firm or indicatively?
 Many providers quote an indicative value for STCs and then when you go to accept the quote you find that the STC price offered at point of sale is less ‘because the STC market has dropped’.
 Unlike other retailers, we’ll include these known costs in your quote so you know exactly what you’ll be paying.

 The best solar providers facilitate the paperwork associated with claiming your STCs, arrange for the distribution company to upgrade your meter and help you to facilitate a booking with your local authority to arrange an electrical safety inspection (mandatory in the ACT).